emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * Ciphertext ct (variable-length octet string)
 * Tag tag (octet string with length tag_length)

-Output:
+Outputs:

-* Plaintext P (variable-length octet string) or "verification failed" error
+* Plaintext P (variable-length octet string) or an error indicating that the authentication tag is invalid for the given inputs.

 Steps: